RenuzitV/Simple-Webapp-COSC2767/README.md

 - The main index.jsp contains the most basic template of latest Bootstrap CSS framework.

-## This is a new line, added directly from the github page. the tomcat server should update this change shortly.
+## This is a new line, added directly from the github page. the tomcat server should update this change shortly